praveensripati/learn-aws/code/ElastiCache/README.md

 # Python program to interact with Redis

-1. Create an Ubuntu EC2 instance (t2.micro) and connecto to it.
+1. Create an Ubuntu EC2 instance (t2.micro) and connect to to it.

 1. Execute the below commands on the EC2 instance.